GarvitSinghal1/auro/README.md

 - [ ] **Hardware Integration:** Connect the software to the physical robot's ESP32-CAM and servo motors.
 - [ ] **Servo Control Logic:** Implement the code that tells the servos where to move based on the classification result.
-- [ ] **Improve Classification Mapping:** Expand the `CONCEPT_TO_CATEGORY_MAP` in `api/classifier.py` to recognize a wider variety of waste items with higher accuracy.
+- [ ] **Fine-Tune Confidence:** Adjust the `CONFIDENCE_THRESHOLD` in `api/classifier.py` to find the perfect balance between sensitivity and accuracy for your specific environment.
-- [ ] **Train a Custom Model:** For ultimate performance, collect our own images and train a custom Clarifai model specifically on the types of waste AURo will encounter.
+- [ ] **Train a Custom Detection Model:** For even better performance, replace the general Clarifai model with a custom one trained only on images of waste.
+This would make the initial detection step faster and more accurate.
 - [ ] **Web-Based Interface:** Create a simple web page for uploading images and seeing results, as an alternative to the Python script.
 - [ ] **Error Handling:** Improve robustness for edge cases, such as when the lighting is poor or no objects are found.